Feeling Color Around Me

 Outlier color only mentioned once with negative associations or moods

 Outlier color only mentioned once with positive associations or moods

-Same color mentioned 3 or more times for either positive or negative association or mood
+Same color mentioned 3 or more times for either positive or negative association

 Same color is mentioned s both iced and disliked in different topics

 For each participant's color palette, I used fusion 360 to visually interpret their personalities,